vvo/iron-session/README.md

 <p align="center"><b>⭐️ Featured in the <a href="https://nextjs.org/docs/authentication">Next.js documentation</a></b></p>

-**⚠️Nov 2021 update**: The library was renamed to `iron-session` and fully rewritten in TypeScript, it includes lots of new features and fixes.
+**⚠️ Nov 2021 update**: The library was renamed to `iron-session` and fully rewritten in TypeScript, it includes lots of new features and fixes.
 Follow the migration guide here: https://github.com/vvo/iron-session/releases/tag/v6.0.0.

 _🛠 Node.js stateless session utility using signed and encrypted cookies to store data.
 Works with Next.js, Express, NestJs, Fastify, and any Node.js HTTP framework._